 Wondering about ‘influencer marketing’ but don’t know where to start?
 Read on for an idea on how and why an influencer can be benefit your digital marketing strategy.
 No matter the size of your business, the advantages of digital marketing can help all small-, medium-, and large-sized businesses!

 Influencer marketing has skyrocketed in recent years and is becoming an increasingly popular choice amongst major brands.
-You may even find yourself actively following an influencer or may have come across some (knowingly or unknowingly) if you’ve consumed information on social media, including YouTube!
+You may even find yourself actively following an influencer or may have come across some influencers on social media (knowingly or unknowingly) if you’ve consumed information on online, including YouTube!
 First things first though, who are influencers?

-Influencers are people who have a strong social media presence, have gained an audience for a specific lifestyle, or niche, and are sponsored by companies to promote products or services (within the content they produce online) to their followers.
+Influencers are people who have a strong social media presence, have gained an audience for a specific lifestyle or niche, and are sponsored by companies to promote products or services to the followers of their content.
 Their followers are their biggest fans – of their work, their lifestyle, or simply even their charisma.

-Here is an overview of the must-know information about influencers, and most importantly, how they are segmented to help you determine the optimal choice for your brand.
+Below is an overview of the must-know information about influencers, and most importantly, how they are segmented to help you determine an optimal choice for your brand’s marketing campaigns.

 Types of Influencers

 Defined by the Number of Followers: Nano-, Micro-, Macro-, Mega Influencers